groupme-js/GroupMeCommunityDocs/push.md

 * `message.deleted` - A message was deleted.
 * `message.update` - A message was edited.
 * `typing` - Someone started typing.

+As far as we're aware, clients only send two types of messages upstream besides subscriptions.
+Those types are:

+* `typing` - Used to initiate a typing indicator in a channel, these are good for 5 seconds and then must be resent to keep the indicator alive.
+* `ping` - A keep-alive or presence message, can be used to measure websocket latency.

 ***